 The Nova Scotia Teachers Union has the in-house expertise to provide professional learning opportunities covering a wide range of topics supportive of members learning and practice.
 Sessions to meet specific needs may also be arranged.

 In addition to sessions facilitated by NSTU staff, the NSTU can also arrange for Resilience® Wellness Sessions that are available through the NSTU Employee and Family Assistance program provider Homewood Human Solutions™.
 To request a Resilience® Wellness Session please complete the online form found below.
 Click here to view additional information on the Resilience® Wellness Sessions.

 All requests for sessions facilitated by NSTU staff must be made by completing an online form.
 Click here to access the form.

-Please note the following blackout dates for workshops, due to Council to Improve Classroom Conditions meetings:
+Please note the following blackout dates for staff facilitated workshops, due to Council to Improve Classroom Conditions and Provincial Executive meetings: